jenpennen/git-basics/8-more-about-branching.md

 ## Viewing Branches

-You use `git branch` to view your existing branches.
+To view your existing branches, use the command `git branch`:

 ```
 > git branch